Vyral/base-template/_posts/2018-05-07-do-you-think-time-is-the-enemy-think-again.md

 This is just one example that comes to mind when I consider how time can sometimes work to our advantage.

-If you have any other questions, would like more information, or want to learn more about how time can work to your advantage when it comes to you or your employees’ retirement savings, &nbsp;feel free to give me a call or send me a call or send me an email.
+If you have any other questions, would like more information, or want to learn more about how time can work to your advantage when it comes to you or your employees’ retirement savings,  feel free to give me a call or send me a call or send me an email.
 I look forward to hearing from you soon.

-&nbsp;